-Recently I have written a biographical sketch of
+In recent years I wrote a biographical sketch of

-Minot Pratt and the related story of Minot's new grave marker and discovery of unknown photos of
+Minot Pratt.
+The related story of Minot's new grave marker and discovery of unknown photos of

-Anna Alcott and her husband, John Bridge Pratt (Minot's son) posted
+Anna Alcott and her husband, John Bridge Pratt (Minot's son) is posted

 To those who have arrived at this web page after reading a certain book wherein (to my surprise and puzzlement) I am described as getting mad, this characterization and